Online Computation with Untrusted Advice: Online bin packing

-In this section, we study the online bin packing problem under the untrusted advice model.\sh{Online bin packing finds its application in a broad range of practical problems, from server consolidation to cutting stock problems.
-We refer the reader to a survey by Coffman et al.~\cite{BPsurvey2013} and a brief introduction by Johnson~\cite{Johnson16} for details on bin packing and its application.
-Along with its practical significance, research on this problem has lead to technical developments for online algorithms in general. } An instance of the online bin packing problem consists of a sequence of items with different \emph{sizes} in the range $(0,1]$, and the objective is to pack these items into a minimum number of {bins}, each with a capacity of 1.
-For each arriving item, the algorithm must place it in one of the current bins or open a new bin for the item.\sh{By the nature of the bin packing problem, it cannot be avoided that a constant number of bins are not well filled.
-Hence it It is standard practice to measure the performance using the \emph{asymptotic competitive ratio}.
-Formally, w} We say that algorithm $A$ has an asymptotic competitive ratio $r$ if, on every sequence $\sigma$, the number of opened bins satisfies $A(\sigma) \leq r \cdot \opt(\sigma) + c$, where $c$ is a constant. \sh{This ratio contrasts with the so-called \emph{absolute competitive ratio} for which the constant $c$ has to be zero. }As standard in the analysis of bin packing problems, throughout this section, by ``competitive ratio'' we mean ``asymptotic competitive ratio''. \sh{The most practical algorithm for bin packing is First Fit.
-This algorithm }The First Fit~\cite{Johnso73} algorithm maintains bins in the same order that they have been opened, and places an item into the first bin with enough free space; if no such bin exists, it opens a new bin.
-First Fit has a competitive ratio of 1.7~\cite{Johnso73} while the best online algorithm has a competitive ratio of at least 1.54278~\cite{BaloghArX05554} and at most 1.5783~\cite{BaloghBDEL18}. \sh{Johnson~\cite{Johnso73} proved that the competitive ratio of First-Fit is 1.7.
-Since the result by Johnson, many other algorithms with improved competitive ratios have been studied.
-The best known algorithm was recently introduced by Balogh et al.~\cite{BaloghBDEL18} and has a competitive ratio of at most 1.5783.
-Moreover, it is known that no online algorithm can achieve a competitive ratio better than 1.54278~\cite{BaloghArX05554}.} Online bin packing has also been studied in the advice setting~\cite{BoyarKLL16,RenaultRS15,ADKRR18}.
-In particular,\sh{a result by Angelopoulos et al.~\cite{ADKRR18} shows that with only constant number of bits,} it is possible to achieve a competitive ratio of 1.4702 with only a constant number of (trusted) advice bits~\cite{ADKRR18}.
+{Online bin packing finds applications in a broad range of practical problems, from server consolidation to cutting stock problems.
+We refer the reader to a survey by Coffman et al.~\cite{BPsurvey2013} and a brief introduction by Johnson~\cite{Johnson16} for details on bin packing and its applications.
+Along with its practical significance, research on this problem has lead to technical developments for online algorithms in general. }

+An instance of the online bin packing problem consists of a sequence of items with different \emph{sizes} in the range $(0,1]$, and the objective is to pack these items into a minimum number of {bins}, each with a capacity of 1.
+For each arriving item, the algorithm must place it in one of the current bins or open a new bin for the item. {By the nature of the bin packing problem, it cannot be avoided that a constant number of bins are not well filled.
+Hence it is standard practice to measure the performance using the \emph{asymptotic competitive ratio}.
+Formally, w}e say that algorithm $A$ has an asymptotic competitive ratio $r$ if, on every sequence $\sigma$, the number of opened bins satisfies $A(\sigma) \leq r \cdot \opt(\sigma) + c$, where $c$ is a constant. \sh{This ratio contrasts with the so-called \emph{absolute competitive ratio} for which the constant $c$ has to be zero. }As standard in the analysis of bin packing problems, throughout this section, by ``competitive ratio'' we mean ``asymptotic competitive ratio''.